farukdemirbas/fsynthesizer/README.md

 ---

 HOW TO USE:

 Write your compositions in a text file inside the "compositions" folder.
 (Check the readme.txt in there for a quick guide on composition formatting).
 Then, if you want custom effects on your tracks, see "songsettings.py".
 To run the program, execute "python -m main mysong.txt mysong" The program will look for "mysong.txt" in the compositions folder, and create a "mysong.wav" in the songs folder.
-So your resulting .wav file will be be found in the "songs" folder.
+So your resulting .wav file will be found in the "songs" folder.

 Check out the "songs" folder for sample songs.
 Check the "compositions" folder for sample compositions.